RPGroup-PBoC/fit_seq/code/processing/growth_curves_plate_reader/20200715_r1_tetracycline_growth/README.md

 4. The plate was placed in a Biotek Gen5 plate reader and grown at 37ºC, shaking in a linear mode at the fastest speed.
 OD600 and YFP Measurements were taken every 25 minutes for approximately 24 hours.

+## Conclusions

+The conclusions here come from a qualitative assessment of the data done with the `growth_plate_reader_exploration.ipynb` notebook.

+This is the most reproducible data we've gotten so far.
+The only problem is that even among strains that should be different there is perfect overlap.
+This could mean that 0.5 µg/mL of tetracycline is too low of a concentration and needs to be increased.